Lisa Richardson- Bach

 What do you attribute your success to?

 My success comes down to literally putting one foot in front of the other.
-Every time I couldn't get a design out, or I felt like I wasn't going anywhere with it, I would say yes to an opportunity that I didn't know what was gonna pan out.
+Every time I couldn't get a design out, or I felt like I wasn't going anywhere with it, I would say yes to an opportunity that I didn't know what if anything would pan out.
 I'd put one foot in front of the other, and yeah, sometimes they didn't, but a lot of times, a connection then led to another connection that then sparked me to grow in the business and keep on going.
 So it was to keep my eyes and ears open and accept possible opportunities.
-I love telling the story of how I got asked by another tutor if I'd be willing to take on a student in chemistry.
-I was completely loaded, didn't have a slot.
-He had a compelling story - he was an orphan from Ukraine, and it's like, alright.
-To make a long story short, I'm still tutoring him, but his mom's the one that got me the connection with Montserrat College.
-I'm now teaching with them, I've met other people through them, of which I've sold commissions - the connection has been phenomenal, and it's all because I'm a sucker for a sad case.
-That's the kind of thing I'm saying - if you keep your eyes open and open to connections and opportunities, and not that 'oh, this is gonna get me something,' it's like, hey, why not?
+I love telling the story of how I got asked by another tutor if I'd be willing to help a student in chemistry.
+I was completely loaded with work and had no free time but could tell he really needed help.
+To make a long story short, I'm still helping him, but his mom's the one that got me the connection with Montserrat College.
+I'm now teaching with them, I've met other people through them, of which I've sold commissions to - the connection has been phenomenal, and it's all because I'm a sucker for helping some one out and I had the science skills to help.
+That's the kind of thing I'm saying - if you keep your eyes open and yourself open to connections and opportunities, and not just assessing everything for 'oh, this is gonna get me something,' it's like, hey, why not?
 Take a flyer and see what happens.

 What advice would you give to young women entering your industry?